Business Valuation Methods legal issues that may need a family attorney

 To demonstrate the capitalization method of valuation, let’s look at a mythical and highly oversimplified business.
 Pretend the business is simply an amusement machine to which people put money.
 The magic amusement machine with a value of $120,000 has been collecting money at the rate of about $86,600 per year steadily for ten years with very little variation.
 It is likely to continue to collect money at this rate indefinitely.
 The only expense for this business is $100 per year rent charged by the landlord were it is located.
 So the business earns $86,500 per year ($86,600-$100).
 Because the amusement machine will continue to collect money indefinitely at the same rate and it’s magical, it retains its full value.
 The buyer should be able to sell it at any time and get his initial investment back.

 A buyer would look at this “minimum risk” business earning $86,500 and compare it to other ways of investing his or her money to earn $86,500 per year.
-A near no risk investment like Junior stocks and shares ISA or Bank bill might pay about 4% to 8% a year.
+A near-no-risk investment like Junior stocks and shares ISA or Bank bill might pay about 4% to 8% a year.
 At the 8% rate, for someone to earn the same $86,500 per year that the magic amusement machine earns, an investment of $1,081,250 ($1,081,250*8%= $86,500) would be required.
 Therefore, the amusement machine business value is in the area of $1,081,250.
-It is an equivalent investment in terms of risk and return to the savings account or bank bill except in the real business world you are taking a risk and you do need to receive or pay a wage to operate the business.
+It is an equivalent investment in terms of risk and returns to the savings account or bank bill except in the real business world you are taking a risk and you do need to receive or pay a wage to operate the business.